TyW-98/TyW-98/README.md

 ![Graduate Aerospace Engineer and aspiring Data Scientist](https://aicore-files.s3.amazonaws.com/hiring-process/LinkedIn+Banner.png)

 <p>  👋 Hi there!
-I'm Yit Wey, a graduate aerospace engineer with a passion for data science and machine learning. </p>
+I'm Yit Wey, a graduate aerospace engineer with a passion for programming and machine learning. </p>
 <p> 🚀 I'm on a mission to enhance my skills and become a proficient data scientist and machine learning engineer.  </p>
 <p> 🔍 I'm passionate about leveraging data to solve complex problems and create value for businesses and society. </p>
 <p> 👨‍💻  During my free time, I love exploring new technologies and tinkering with personal projects to apply what I've learned. <p>